 On the other hand, you want to avoid an obvious situation that will put you at high-risk for relapsing.

 An example of this would be to avoid hanging out with old friends that are still in active addiction in an environment where people are using.
-Individuals new to recovery will oftentimes miss their old friends and want to hang out.
+Individuals new to recovery will often time miss their old friends and want to hang out.

 If you inadvertently find yourself in the same situation, the best way to deal with it is by removing yourself from the situation.